 Do be sure to beat and beat that egg/sugar mixture – it’s the key to really getting this recipe right and pull out the stand mixer for faster results.
 I’ve also found that if you’re generous with the butter as the recipe states, these souffles are going to rise higher – they’ll have more cocoa to cling to and climb up as they bake.

-If you are hoping for a melty, oozy, center, you’re going to have to underbake & probably going to have to figure out an exact timing for your oven and the souffle cups your using.
+If you are hoping for a melty, oozy, center, you’re going to have to underbake & probably going to have to figure out an exact timing for your oven and the souffle cups you are using.
 Maybe experiment a time or two.
 Then write it down so that you have the timing next time.
-Honestly, though, I do think the Individual Molten Lava Cakes are your better bet – they have a chocolate ganache ball inside that melts and oozes out.
+Honestly, though, I do think the Individual Molten Lava Cakes are your better bet for ooze.

 Saving Money on Individual Chocolate Souffles:

 The chocolate in this recipe is a huge variable.
 The best are pricey and wonderful!
-I’ve used nearly every kind of chocolate over the years, and this time used a bar of chocolate from Aldi – just called “dark chocolate” and was surprised how good it was – I rounded out with a few chocolate chips, just because the bars weren’t quite six ounces.
+I’ve used nearly every kind of chocolate over the years, and this time used a bar of chocolate from Aldi – just called “dark chocolate” and I was surprised how good it was.
+I rounded out with a few chocolate chips, just because the bars weren’t quite six ounces.
 Chocolate chips are a great budget way to go because they go on sale with coupons.
 Don’t forget the day after Valentine’s when you’re likely to find bags of good chocolate in the form of candy, 1/2 price.

 Buy butter on sale, especially during the Winter Holiday season or pre-Easter sales.
 Freeze it where it will keep fine for months and do really stock up at a low.
 Butter is also a lot less at both Costco and Aldi and the Aldi prices rival the best grocery store sale prices.